-Storage AstraZeneca Janssen Condition Serum Institute of India Unopened, multidose vial Store and transport in refrigerated conditions at +2°C to +8°C Do not freeze Protect from light (e.g. store vial in original packaging) Store and transport in refrigerated conditions at +2°C to +8°Ca Do not freeze Protect from light (e.g. store in original packaging) Opened, multidose vial After first puncture, use the vial within: 6 hours cumulative when stored at room temperature (up to +30°C), or 48 hours cumulative when stored at refrigerated conditions (+2°C to +8°C) After this time, the vial must be discarded and wasted doses recorded After first puncture, use the vial within: • 3 hours cumulative when stored at room temperature (up to +25°C) or a- Janssen Covid-19 vaccine is stable for a total of 12 hours at +9°C to +25°C. This is not a recommended storage or shipping condition but may guide decisions for use in case of
+Storage Condition AstraZeneca Serum Institute of India Unopened, multidose vial Store and transport in refrigerated conditions at +2°C to +8°C. Do not freeze.
+Protect from light (e.g. store vial in original packaging).
+Opened, multidose vial After first puncture, use the vial within: 6 hours cumulative when stored at room temperature (up to +30°C), or 48 hours cumulative when stored at refrigerated conditions (+2°C to +8°C).
+After this time, the vial must be discarded and wasted doses recorded.